-Numerous other consumer products are currently in development and we will continue to scale up our processing capability to accommodate new products in our pipeline.
+The company actively pursues new product development for its Consumer Product Segment and we will continue to scale up our processing capability to accommodate new products in our pipeline.

 Off-Balance Sheet Arrangements

 The Company has two supply arrangements in place with European farmers to supply raw material in future years.
 The first arrangement contemplates growth and processing of 2,600 kilograms of product and the second contract provides up to 1 million kilograms of raw product to the Company.
 While we have contractual rights for the growth and processing of hemp oil for delivery through October 2018 under both contracts, we do not intend to purchase raw inventory from our supply chain arrangements from the 2017 crop and/or 2018 crop.